joseio/GH-Site-CodeSimilarity/index.md

 ### Dataset

-First, we visited [RosettaCode](http://www.rosettacode.org/wiki/Category:Sorting_Algorithms) to get a list of sorting algorithms (last comprehensive list of them).
+First, we visited [RosettaCode](http://www.rosettacode.org/wiki/Category:Sorting_Algorithms) to get a list of sorting algorithms (which contains comprehensive list of them).
 Then we searched each one on Google for C# implementations for the first three pages of results.
 We selected the algorithms that we were able to get more than five visually different C# implementations for.
 Sorting algorithms on RosettaCode:

 \* Note:  ✓ = included in dataset, ✗ = not included in dataset